darwin-x-paris/apply-test/javascript-project/Readme.md

 # 🚀 Let the journey begin

-You work at Darwin X since a while.
+You've been working at Darwin X for a while.

 For several reasons, you have to work on this project.